 - 1. A Company Voluntary Arrangement (CVA) is a statutory contract between a company and its creditors under which an insolvency practitioner will have powers and duties.
 An insolvency practitioner will be central to the preparation and agreement of the proposal, and the implementation of the arrangement, whether acting as adviser, nominee or supervisor.
-The particular nature of an insolvency practitioner's position renders transparency and fairness in all dealings of primary importance.
-The company's directors, shareholders and creditors should be confident that an insolvency practitioner will act professionally and with objectivity in each role associated with the arrangement.
-Failure to do so may prejudice the interests of both the company and creditors, and is likely to bring the practitioner and the profession into disrepute. - 2.
-An insolvency practitioner may be asked to assist a company's directors when a CVA may be the solution to the company's financial difficulties; or an insolvency practitioner may propose a CVA as administrator or liquidator.
+The particular nature of an insolvency practitioner's position renders transparency and fairness in all dealings of primary importance. - 2.
+An insolvency practitioner may be asked to assist a company's directors when a CVA may be a solution to the company's financial difficulties; or an insolvency practitioner may propose a CVA as administrator or liquidator.
 Where the principles and key compliance standards in this statement of insolvency practice are relevant only to a CVA proposed by a company's directors these are identified as such.